-If one party to an illegal contract decides to withdraw from that contract before it has been complete then they will be entitled to compensation for any losses.
+If one party to an illegal contract decides to withdraw from that contract before it has been completed then they will be entitled to compensation for any losses.

 A share dealer pays an employee of a company they trade with information on a new sales deal.
 They pay them $1000 for the information.
-Due to insider trading rules, they decide stop the deal before they received the company information.
-They are entitled to getting their money back.
+Due to insider trading rules, they decide to stop the deal before they received the company information.
+They are entitled to get their money back.

 Party Not Equally at Fault